abbbi/virtnbdbackup/README.md

 By default disk data received from a remote system will be transferred via regular NBD protocol.
 You can enable TLS for this connection, using the `--tls` option.
-Before beeing able to use TLS, you *must* configure the required certificates on both sides.
+Before being able to use TLS, you *must* configure the required certificates on both sides.

 See the following documentation by the libvirt project for detailed